 For VIN numbers and colours, please click here RD350LC

-For images and more details about RD 350 LC visit their dedicated club RD350LC.net
+For images and more details about the inspirational Japanese bike RD350LC, visit their dedicated club RD350LC.net

 If you are looking to restore a classic motorcycle, there are still many Yamaha RD350LC for sale on eBay.